-In addition to Adult Education classes, ISTC offers short-term non-credit training in Carpentry, HVAC, Plumbing and Welding.
-Participants can also earn forklift operator certification and complete an OSHA 10-hour safety workshop.
+In addition to Adult Education classes, Ingram offers short-term non-credit training in Carpentry, Cosmetology, HVAC, Plumbing, and Welding.
+Participants can earn forklift safe operator certification and OSHA 10-hour General Safety certification.

 Career Technical Education

-Students can choose from 17 career technical programs at ISTC, ranging from Auto Body Repair to Welding.
+Students can choose from 18 career technical programs at Ingram, ranging from Auto Body Repair to Welding.
 All programs offer short-term stackable certificates, which can be combined to earn the traditional “long certificate” issued by Alabama Community College System institutions.
-Many programs offer industry certification or credentialing, available at no cost to qualified participants.
+Most offer industry certification or credentialing, available at no cost to qualified participants.

-ISTC career tech instructors bring years of experience to their classrooms.
+Ingram career technical instructors bring years of experience to their classrooms.
 Their strong ties to business and industry help keep course content relevant and focused on emerging trends.
 Classrooms and labs are designed and equipped to reflect today’s workplace and “live work” projects encourage students to hone their skills.

-Career technical programs are offered at the ISTC main campus, Draper and Tutwiler instructional service centers, inside Donaldson correctional facility and include:
+Career technical programs are offered at the main campus, Draper and Tutwiler instructional service centers, and inside Bibb and Donaldson correctional facilities.
+Program options include: